ruggdoll/certific8/README.md

 # certific8
-From a FQDN to certificates expiration dates for all subdomains
+From a FQDN to certificates expiration dates for all subdomains found in crt.sh

 __Usage:__